sumit03guha/hello-tokio-async-rust/README.md

 16. **Track tasks** to manage multiple spawned operations and wait for completion
 17. **Test async code** to ensure correctness and reliability
 18. **Combine patterns** by integrating task tracking with cancellation for robust task management
+19. **Initialize lazily** with async one-time initialization for static values

 ### Common Patterns